Credit Checks by lenders before giving credit to consumers

 However, you must write to the lender within 28 days of the last contact you had with the lender.
 The lender must send you the details within 7 working days.

-Or if you simply want to know what information any credit reference agency has about you then you can write to one of the addresses given at the end of this FactSheet.
+Or if you simply want to know what information any credit reference agency has about you then you can write to them.
 You must send the agency a fee of £2 and give your full details.

 The agency must send you a copy of your file within 7 working days of receiving your letter.